shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

 Config file
 ___________

-The configuration file allows :ref:`cli_reference/cli:from-field-maps` to know the number of channels, the path to the different
+The configuration file allows ":ref:`st_create_coil_profiles` from-field-maps" to know the number of channels, the path to the different
 NIfTI folders, the current used for each channel and other information that will allow to generate the constraint file required for B0 shimming (:ref:`st_b0shimming`).
 The configuration file for this dataset is already filled in as:
-`configuration_file.json`.
+`demo_config_coil_profile.json <https://github.com/shimming-toolbox/data-create-coil-profiles/blob/main/demo_config_coil_profile.json>`_.
 The following describes the different arguments required in the JSON file:

 * "phase": 3D list containing the path of phase NIfTI files of the different channels, currents and echos.
 Note that the first dimension is the different channels, the second the different currents and the third the different echoes.